AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

         >[!NOTE]
         >
         > If your administrator has given the file delete permission, then **Force Delete** is enabled.
 Else, **Force Delete** is disabled and a message is displayed that you do not have permission to delete referenced files.
-For more details, see *Prevent deletion of referenced files* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Prevent deletion of referenced files* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

     - If you delete a referenced topic and you have opened the file containing references for edit, it will show the broken link for the referenced file.